Amy Poehler: Personal life

 Poehler married Canadian actor Will Arnett on August 29, 2003.
 They met in 1996 when he saw one of her performances and they started dating four years later.
 During their relationship, Poehler and Arnett worked together on several projects, including the series Arrested Development, the films Blades of Glory, Horton Hears a Who!, and The Secret World of Arrietty.
 Poehler and Arnett announced their separation in September 2012; and Arnett filed for divorce in April 2014, which was finalized in July 2016.

 Poehler and Arnett have two sons: Archie Arnett, born October 25, 2008, and Abel Arnett, born August 6, 2010.
 Poehler lives with her children in Los Angeles.
 She praised her children's nannies as part of her Time 100 speech for helping to take care of them and allowing her to balance her career and family.

 From 2013 to 2015, Poehler dated fellow comedian Nick Kroll.
+She has been dating Joel Lovell since 2024.

 In 2016, Poehler received a letter from the city of Beverly Hills for her excessive water usage during the state of California's drought that year.
 Poehler's property usage between May 14 and July 14 exceeded 170000 USgal.

 Poehler is a fan of the Beastie Boys.
 She has a role as a disgruntled cafe patron in the music video for the group's song "Make Some Noise", which was nominated for the MTV Video of the Year in 2011.
 Poehler wrote a chapter in the Beastie Boys Book that reviews 17 of the group's music videos.
 In the chapter, Poehler states, "Beastie Boys mean a great deal to me.
 Their music was the soundtrack I heard while I sat in my room, drank in the woods, and rode my bike to my dead-end job."
 She is also featured as a voice on the audio version of the book.

+Poehler has detailed her severe, exhausting experiences with sleep apnea and her use of a CPAP machine to address it, which she says "helps you win at life,” in her autobiography and in interviews.